A Day in the Life of a College Professor

 I'm Mick Teti-Beaudin, I'm an English Professor at a community college in a small city in central PA.
 In addition to the advising and college service work my job entails, I'm involved in my new community, I'm in love with my city and its people.
 I volunteer with a cat rescue as a foster home for cats and kittens.
 I am involved in my church community, and I'm participating in local workshops and professional development on anti-racism both in and out of the classroom.On top of all of that, my husband and I are in the process of adopting a child through the foster care system.
 I don't get nearly as much time to relax as I'd like, but when I do, I'm knitting or spinning and dreaming about sweaters.

-A typical day in the life:
+A typical day for me.

 I'm a morning person and always volunteer to take the 8 am classes, so that means I'm up at 5 every day.
 Once I'm showered, I do my fair share of puttering on the internet while drinking my favorite local coffee, and then I'm out the door, usually while wearing a hand knit or two.